gustavomangold/xy-model-cone-vision/README.md

 In the first line the random spin is sampled uniformly, and the three extra steps are done in order to rotate it back to the (0, 2pi] interval, in order to maintain consistency and prevent future work when printing states and comparing angles for the cone vision inequalities.

-Then, we calculate the energy of the new spin and accept it with probability _G_, given by:
+Then, we calculate the energy _Ef_ of the new spin and accept it with probability _G_, given by:
 ```
 dE = Ei-Ef;